Everything You Need to Know about Online Divorce Mediation in Arizona

 Is Online Divorce Mediation for Us?

-Online Divorce Mediation works best when spouses can sit down with each other and discuss the terms of a divorce amicably.
+Online Divorce Mediation works best when spouses can sit down together and discuss the terms of a divorce amicably.
 However, under the guidance of a skilled mediator, even couples experiencing high levels of conflict can communicate in new ways.
 They are able to make informed decisions and can successfully complete mediation.
 It is normal for divorcing spouses to have some conflict and to disagree on many issues.
-When spouses can at least be in the same room with one another, or in the same zoom meeting together, mediation can help them reach mutually-beneficial agreements.
+When spouses can at least be in the same room with one another, or in the same Zoom meeting together, mediation can help them reach mutually-beneficial agreements.

 - To protect finances from being drained by high legal fees